Aliases for ACR Gene

 ACR (Acrosin) is a Protein Coding gene.
-Among its related pathways are Reproduction and Reproduction.
+Diseases associated with ACR include spermatogenic failure 6 and pelvic varices.
+Among its related pathways are Reproduction.
 GO annotations related to this gene include serine-type endopeptidase activity and drug binding.
 An important paralog of this gene is PRSS56.

 UniProtKB/Swiss-Prot for ACR Gene